CVETeam/CVETeam/README.md

 ## `whoami`

-> **CVE Team** est une crew underground de chercheurs en sécurité offensive.
+> **CVE Team** is an underground crew of offensive security researchers.
-> On traque les vulnérabilités, on reverse les binaires, on pwn les machines — et on documente tout.
+> We track vulnerabilities, reverse binaries, pwn machines — and document everything.

-On tryhard HackTheBox, on chase les certifications et les **Pro Labs**, et on ne s'arrête jamais d'apprendre.
+We tryhard HackTheBox, chase certifications and **Pro Labs**, and never stop learning.
-Chaque CVE est une histoire.
-Chaque machine pwned est une leçon.
+Every CVE is a story.
+Every pwned machine is a lesson.
+We operate under a strict **ethical framework** — responsible disclosure only, no black hat activity.
+Our mission: find vulnerabilities before they find you, and make the internet a safer place.

+> [!CAUTION]
+> **ETHICAL DISCLAIMER**
+> CVE Team operates strictly within the boundaries of ethical security research.
+> All tools, exploits, and research published in this organization are intended **solely for educational and authorized security testing purposes**.
+> We do not condone, support, or engage in any form of illegal or unauthorized activity.
+> Responsible disclosure is our standard — always.

 ---